 LopesWrite can only read text.
 If there is text in an image, such as a scanned document, it will not be able to read any text in the image.
 LopesWrite might be able to read parts of charts depending on if the chart is an image or created within a word processor (such as Microsoft Word).

 Quotes and bibliographies are excluded from the similarity index by default.
+If LopesWrite is including your bibliography/references page, see the errors section below for a solution.

 Instructors are permitted to indicate that a different percentage is required for an assignment.
 For example, if the assignment instructions state that the citation report should be less than 20%, the instructor can indicate that they expect less than 15% instead.